the-peon-project/peon-wartable/csgo/README.md

-# Peon - Counterstrike Source : Global Offensive
+# Peon Recipe - Counterstrike Source : Global Offensive

+The battle plan that your Peon uses to deploy your game server.

 ## Settings